askenny00/K.-S.-Ampoh/README.md

-- 👋 Hi, I’m @askenny00
+- 👋 Hi, I’m K. S. Ampoh
-- 👀 I’m interested in python programming language and its use in numerical analysis and machine learning
+- 👀 I’m interested in python programming language and its in computational tasks
-- 🌱 I’m currently learning pythons various modules for mathematical operations..and phython machine learning libraries like Torch, JAX and sklearn.
-I am figuring out what GitHub is and how to use it
+- 🌱
 -
 -